-How cool that it's a standard stop on Rhine River cruises, because visiting Heidelberg Castle was long on our Germany wish list!
+How cool that it’s a standard stop on Rhine River cruises!
+Visiting Heidelberg Castle is one of the best things to do in Germany!

 Tip: For more about what to see in town, read this post about one tour to Heidelberg from Frankfurt.

 What happened to Schloss Heidelberg?

 We arrived in town expecting to see a big, majestic castle that had a bunch of rooms to explore … but Heidelberg Castle is a shadow of what it once was.
 It was destroyed several times during wars with the French.

 They began to rebuild it, but finally gave up when a freak lightning bolt struck the arsenal.
-The lightning ignited an explosion and a fire.
-Burned it to the ground in hours.
+The lightning ignited an explosion and a fire burned it to the ground in a matter of hours.

-All that was left was the stone, and the locals began to quarry it to build new houses.
+All that remained was the stone, which the locals began to quarry to build new houses.

 Present-day Heidelberg Castle

 In 1800, a local count decided that Heidelberg Castle should be preserved, so he put a stop to all that stone looting.
-It's been slowly renovated since then and it now has a hall that is used for performances, balls and banquets.
+Since then, it’s been slowly renovated and it now has a hall that is used for performances, balls and banquets.

-Each summer, the city hosts the Heidelberg Castle Festival, and the courtyard is filled with open air performances, everything from classical philharmonic concerts to musicals to dramatic theater performances.
+Each summer, the city hosts the Heidelberg Castle Festival there, and the courtyard is filled with open air performances, everything from classical philharmonic concerts to musicals to dramatic theater performances.

 I don’t think they’ll ever rebuild it, though.
 It would be way too expensive.
 And why should they?
 It’s already one of the most popular tourist sites in Germany, and many already think it is one of the most beautiful castles in Germany.